Why renting an apartment makes sense for visiting the grands.

 “I love coming to your apartment!” said Charlotte, grinning ear to ear as she accesses the code to open the front door to our rented apartment.

+But renting a VRBO place is a relatively new “way to stay” for us.
 For years, every time we have visited our son and his family at their home in Washington state, we stayed in a spare bedroom in their basement.
 That worked out fine and the family “hosted” us well!

 Advantages: